Electrostatic voltmeter: Principle of operation

-Since the attraction force is the same regardless of the polarity of the charged surfaces (as long as the charge is opposite),the electrostatic voltmeter can measure DC voltages of either polarity.
+Since the attraction force is the same regardless of the polarity of the charged surfaces (as long as the charge is opposite), the electrostatic voltmeter can measure DC voltages of either polarity.
 The instrument will draw negligible current from a DC source.
 It can also be used on AC and will draw a small current due to the capacitance of the rotor system.
-To reduce the torque required and to improve the sensitivity and speed of response, a small mirror attached to the rotor may be used to replace the pointer, with a light beam deflected by it over a scale.
+To reduce the torque required and improve the sensitivity and speed of response, a small mirror attached to the rotor may replace the pointer with a light beam deflected by it over a scale.